 Keeping this list ready can speed up the later stages of the creation, as it gives you a clear picture of the number of steps required and their exact placement.

-It could lead you down to an endless loop of time-consuming adjustments.
+It could lead you down an endless loop of time-consuming adjustments.
 Remember, this tool is not designed for mapping ideas instantaneously.
 To synchronize your work and make a clear step-by-step process to draw a flowchart, you could use a tool such as Leiga.
-This tool provides the missing features of Microsoft to help you create a clear flowchart with other additional chart features if needed.
+This tool provides the missing features of Microsoft to help you create a clear flowchart with additional chart features if needed.

 If you feel inclined to use a pre-designed graphic, the following instructions should guide your next steps.

-Traditional method: Creating a Flowchart Using SmartArt Graphics
+Traditional Method: Creating a Flowchart Using SmartArt Graphics

 First, adjust your workspace for the best possible visibility for your operational diagram.
 Head to the Layout section, choose Orientation, and switch to Landscape mode.